SHARE

 FOR THE BANANA FILLING:

-• Melt the butter in a small bowl and set aside.
+• Add the softened the butter (best if done at room temp. so that it's more "paste-like" in texture once smeared) in a bowl and set aside.
 In a separate bowl, combine the cinnamon, nutmeg, and brown sugar, mixing them together.
-Set aside.
+Set aside everything including your sliced bananas.

 • Once the dough has risen fully, preheat the oven to 375 degrees Fahrenheit and line a large 9x13 baking dish with parchment paper, allowing excess to hang from the sides.